-For example, the likes of eToro is licensed by the FCA, ASIC, and CySEC, while TradeStation is regulated with the SEC and FINRA.
+For example, the likes of Plus500 is licensed by the FCA, ASIC, and CySEC, while TradeStation is regulated with the SEC and FINRA.
 Each of these regulatory bodies has a stringent reputation in the brokerage space, as they offer safeguards such as:

 - All client funds must be held in separate bank accounts from that of the broker’s working capital.
 In other words, it cannot use your money to cover its own costs.

-- All account users must provide one form of a government-issued ID and proof of a residency.
-This counters the risk of fraud and ensures that platform remains compliant with New Zealand regulations on anti-money laundering.
+- All account users must provide one form of a government-issued ID and proof of residency.
+This counters the risk of fraud and ensures that the platform remains compliant with New Zealand regulations on anti-money laundering.